kanru-wang/Coursera_MLOps/README.md

 -	Spin up TFS server, with the path to the model directory provided
 -	Post data in JSON format via a REST request and get the prediction

+## Degree of Automation

+- Human only
+- Shadow mode (model shadows human; model outputs not used for any decisions)
+- AI assistance (model giving hints to human)
+- Partial automation (model giving uncertain samples to human)
+- Full automation (e.g. Canary Deployment (starting small and ramp up), Blue Green Deployment (two models running; easy to switch to the old model))

 ## Canary Releases on Kubernetes
 From https://www.cloudskillsboost.google/focuses/18471?parent=catalog